Overview of figure generation using the Illustration Editor

 1. Click Layout in the illustration navigation bar, then click Layout Preview.
 In this view, the rows/columns/table positions are laid out corresponding to their position, with rows and row-wise tables on the left side of the preview, and columns and column-wise tables above the preview.

-(Layout Preview menu allows simultaneous configuration of the illustration layout while seeing which sample occupies each position. )
+(Layout Preview menu allows simultaneous configuration of the illustration layout while showing which sample occupies each position.)

 2. Follow steps 2-4 above.
 In addition to selecting Sample tags from the pop-out selection menus, you can directly check or uncheck Sample tags from within the displayed box corresponding to the Figure dimension.